- Graduate Programs

 Members of the Student/Postdoc Advisory Committee (SPAC) have put together a collection of resources including a survival handbook.

-All Hutchinson Center-based trainess (postdoctoral researchers, clinical fellows, and graduate students) must complete requirements during their tenure at the center.
+All Hutchinson Center-based trainees (postdoctoral researchers, clinical fellows, and graduate students) must complete requirements during their tenure at the center.
 For details about the training see the Research Ethics Education Program Web site.

-Fred Hutchinson Cancer Research Center is authorized by the Washington Higher Education Coordinating Board (HECB) and meets the requirements and minimum educational standards established for degree-granting institutions under the Degree-Granting Institutions Act.
-This authorization is subject to periodic review and authorizes Fred Hutchinson Cancer Research Center to offer the following degree program: Doctor of Philosophy in Molecular and Cellular Biology.
-Authorization by the HECB does not carry with it an endorsement by the board of the institution or its programs.
-Any person desiring information about the requirements of the act or the applicability of those requirements to the institution may contact the HECB office at P.O.
+Fred Hutchinson Cancer Research Center is authorized by the Washington Student Achievement Council and meets the requirements and minimum educational standards established for degree-granting institutions under the Degree-Granting Institutions Act.
+This authorization is subject to periodic review and authorizes Fred Hutchinson Cancer Research Center to offer specific degree programs.
+The Council may be contacted for a list of currently authorized programs.
+Authorization by the Council does not carry with it an endorsement by the Council of the institution or its programs.
+Any person desiring information about the requirements of the act or the applicability of those requirements to the institution may contact the Council at P.O.
 Box 43430, Olympia, WA 98504-3430.